kevinph4n/kevinph4n/README.md

 I also enjoy documenting my learning journey through photography, filmmaking, and short-form videos, where I share experiences from studying, building projects, and everyday life.

-I believe documenting the journey is part of the journey itself.
+I believe documenting the journey is part of the journey itself

 ---